open-power/hostboot/src/usr/secureboot/node_comm/README.md

 * The files are built into libnode_comm.so
 * This module implements the interfaces defined in [nodecommif.H](../../../include/usr/secureboot/nodecommif.H)
-* NOTE: For P10 the IOHS will be configured to communicate with a specific role, rather than the OBUS chiplet used in P9

 ## Algorithm
 * First, each node does the following: